timlawrenz/miniature-lamp/README.md

 | Parameter | Type | Description |
 |-----------|------|-------------|
 | `prompt` | STRING | Text prompt for guidance |

+**¹ Scheduler and Sampler Discovery:** The node automatically detects all available schedulers and samplers from ComfyUI, including any custom ones installed via custom nodes.
+This means if you install a custom scheduler (like FlowMatchEulerDiscreteScheduler), it will automatically appear in the dropdown without needing to update the node code.

 ### Parameter Guide